Blog

 At renewal, you will need to show:

-• Prove you still own the qualifying property or financial asset.
+• Provide evidence that you continue to own the qualifying property or financial asset.

 • Valid health insurance covers Greece